 It’s also an excellent way to get into art; I heard it’s how many artists started—copying other works and creating new narratives for many artists.
 I didn’t do art as a kid, but I did play with Star Wars toys and painted Warhammer Miniatures.

-Creating fan art is a place where we feel comfortable making and beginning the process of learning skills.
+Creating fan art is where we feel comfortable making and beginning the process of learning skills.
 We gain confidence and insights about who we are.

 However, such a drive gradually fades, no longer content merely copying others.
-We want to find our voice and express our ideas. this is how it should be; we honour our inspirations then use them as a springboard for our creative endeavours.
+We want to find our voice and express our ideas.
+This is how it should be; we honour our inspirations and use them as a springboard for our creative endeavours.

 As for plagiarism, people create fan art and sell it; as long as you’re small, the big brands may not notice.
 But if you’re making big money, then those who own the Intellectual Property will likely come knocking—either asking you to stop or for a cut of the profits.

 To me, fan art is acceptable because it inspires people, from illustrations and paintings to cosplay.
 It’s a way to develop skills and make connections with other fans.
 It helps us gain confidence and practice creativity until the time we are ready to speak with our voice.